Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: Nonlinear Photocurrents

 where,

-with $a,b,c$ being the cartesian indices; $\sigma_2^{abc}$ and $\eta_2^{abc}$ are respectively the shift-current and injection current susceptibility tensor.
+with $a,b,c$ being the cartesian indices. $\sigma_2^{abc}$ and $\eta_2^{abc}$ are respectively the shift-current and injection current susceptibility tensor. $\tau$ is the relaxation time os the system under consideration.
 The electric fields $\bm E(\omega)$ are real in case of linearly polarized light, whereas they are complex for circularly polarized light.
-The photocurrent tensors can be mathematically calculated using the following expressions \cite{sipe_secondorder_2000}
+For two-band transitions, the photocurrent tensors can be mathematically calculated using the following expressions \cite{sipe_secondorder_2000,zhang_switchable_2019}